 A Note About Sensor Outputs

 If you are still experiencing EMI, note that some outputs are more prone to interference than others.
-For example, sensors with millivolt output may be very economical, but due to the low signal output, these sensors are exposed to EMI.
+For example, sensors with millivolt output may be very economical, but due to the low-power output, these signals are exposed to EMI.
 Sensors with voltage output are better because the signal is amplified.

 However, a milliamp output is the best for EMI avoidance.
 A 4-20mA signal, for example, is well suited for long distance cable runs because it is not susceptible to electrical noise and resistance.
 Unlike voltage output, a milliamp signal has the same strong signal at any point in the circuit.

-Ignoring any one of these critical tips and the signal from your level and pressure sensors may be left unprotected.
-Electromagnetic interference will compromise the integrity of your signal, and ruin your ability to measure your key levels and processes.
+Ignore any one of these critical tips and the signal from your level and pressure sensors may be left unprotected.
+Electromagnetic interference will compromise the integrity of your signal and ruin your ability to measure your key levels and processes.